rikes/datagrowth/_posts/2017-01-24-ros-industrial-coming-to-kinetic.md

 <!-- more -->

+# Update

+ROS industrial is now available on PPAs!
+This makes this post largely redundant.
+But I will keep it here for reference, maybe it will be helpful to someone at some point in time.

+* Update your PPAs: `sudo apt-get update`
+* Install ros kinetic: `sudo apt-get install ros-kinetic-industrial-core`

+Aaand you can enjoy your ros industrial now, it's that simple.

+# The old way (before official release)
 If you want to run ros-industrial with kinetic today then you will have to compile it from source.
 Here are the steps you need to take in order to make it work:

 * Install *moveit*: `sudo apt-get install ros-kinetic-moveit`